brainsatplay/heg/README.md

 # hegalpha
- HEGalpha Device Driver for the Data Capture and Streams API
+ HEGalpha Driver for the Data Capture and Streams API